 - Hot dishes that are prepared in advance can be stored in the refrigerator until game time.
 When your guests arrive, simply reheat the food to an internal temperature of 165°F.

-- A recent NSF germ study revealed that many kitchens harbor more bacteria than the bathroom.
+- Recently a biologist revealed that many kitchens harbor more bacteria than the bathroom.

 - The item most frequently used to clean dishes and countertops – a sponge or dish rag – was actually the germiest place found in most homes.
 Because these items can pick up bacteria during the cleaning process, they need to be properly sanitized between uses and replaced frequently.

 - To avoid cross contamination, clean and sanitize all food preparation surfaces before and after handing foods.

 - Kitchen sinks, which were found to have the second highest concentration of germs in the NSF study, are often overlooked when cleaning the kitchen and need to be cleaned with a disinfecting cleaner 1 - 2 times per week.